Frequently Asked Questions

 At Bare Aesthetics, we provide a free consultation to determine if this is a procedure that will benefit you.
 Then we customize your treatment to match your hair and skin color and type.
-If you have any questions concerning the effectiveness of the procedure with your specific hair color and skin type please feel free to contact Brooke for a customized and confidential consultation.
+If you have any questions concerning the effectiveness of the procedure with your specific hair color and skin type please feel free to contact us for a customized and confidential consultation.

 What are the side effects?

-With laser hair removal, most people experience no side effects at all, though few exhibit some short-term local reddening of the surrounding skin and in rare cases scabbing can occur.
+With laser hair reduction, most people experience no side effects at all, though few exhibit some short-term local reddening of the surrounding skin and in rare cases scabbing can occur.
 If you are feeling any discomfort after the procedure, use ice or cooling gels on the affected areas.

 With skin treatments, the treated area may scab over while new skin emerges underneath.
 You can usually return to your regular activities immediately, although it is advisable to keep the skin protected from exposure to direct sunlight while the new skin emerges.

 How many treatments will I need?

-Because our laser hair removal technology only destroys hair follicles that are in the active growth phase, multiple treatments will be necessary.
+Because our laser hair reduction technology only destroys hair follicles that are in the active growth phase, multiple treatments will be necessary.
 The number of treatments required also depends upon other factors including (but not limited to) skin color, hair color, and coarseness of hair.
 Normally, a series of six to eight laser hair removal treatments (with each treatment every 4-10 weeks depending on the area of treatment) is recommended for best results.
 However, all skin types are different and you may require more or fewer than six treatments.

 What's the deal with treating eyebrows?